Danyang Yonghong Marine Rubber Co., Ltd.

 · Shock absorbers near pump outlets

-· Transition elements between floating pipes and rigid lines
+· Transition elements between floating rubber hose and rigid lines

 A hose failure in a CSD system often leads to full system shutdown, making durability and pressure stability critical.